 To prove that we are truly in a relationship, we handed over 20 photos of our travels.

-Since he was my guarantor, we made sure to get a bank certificate from his bank.
-I also got mine even though my bank statement was not necessary.
-His would suffice according to the agency.
-However, we made sure we had more than enough supporting documents
+Since he was my guarantor, we made sure to obtain a bank certificate from his bank.
+I also got one, although my bank statement wasn’t necessary.
+His would suffice, according to the agency.
+However, we ensured we had more than enough supporting documents.

-After gathering all the documents necessary, we went to Friendship Travel and Tours (the agency).
-It is located in Oakridge Mandaue Cebu, City.
-They have a Japanese representative which was a good thing because my boyfriend talk was able to talk to her about visa details.
+After collecting all the required documents, we visited Friendship Travel and Tours, located in Oakridge Mandaue, Cebu City.
+They have a Japanese representative, which was beneficial because my boyfriend could discuss visa details with her.

 After the application, the waiting game began.
-The minimum number of days to wait is for 2 or 3 days but since there were holidays at that time, I had to wait for five days.
-That was not a problem though.
-I got a text message from the agency and was so grateful to God.
-It was approved.
-My two weeks request was granted.
+The minimum waiting time was supposed to be 2 or 3 days, but due to holidays, I had to wait for five days.
+However, that wasn’t an issue.
+I received a text message from the agency, and I was extremely grateful to God because it was approved.
+My two-week request had been granted.
 Yes, two weeks.
-It was my first time in Japan so he said that we should make the most of it, stay at his home longer and visit pretty sights.
-And so I did!
-That was the most memorable trip by far.
+Since it was my first time in Japan, my boyfriend suggested that we make the most of it by staying longer at his home and visiting beautiful places.
+So, I did, and it turned out to be the most memorable trip by far.